South Luangwa National Park

 More information can be found on the Bush-Spa site

-Proud to be offering both day and overnight visits to experience traditional Kunda life
+Proud to be offering community visits to experience traditional Kunda life

 A genuine chance of experiencing rural Zambian daily life.

 The Luangwa Valley is well known for its unique wildlife and the excellent standard of safaris.
 To date, village trips have been short excursions undertaken between game drives.
-Kawaza Village gives the guest a rare chance to meet with the local people on their terms.
+Muzanga Foundation gives the guest a rare chance to meet with the local people on their terms.

 The Valley is the home of the Kunda tribe who migrated from the Luba area in Congo in the first half of the 19th century.
 The Kundas form a small tribe of about 35,000 people.
 Traditionally the Kundas were hunters but today the majority live as subsistence farmers.
 The conditions are tough, with extreme seasons and crop raiding animals.
-The villagers in the Nsefu area are still living in the very traditional way.
+The local communities further away from the park entrance are still living in the very traditional way.

-Upon arrival, and depending if you choose a day or overnight visit, a detailed program based on the wishes of the guest is drawn up.
+Upon arrival, and depending on what your interests are, a detailed program based on the wishes of the guest is drawn up.

 The options may include: